ethersphere/swarm-guide/contents/pss.rst

 PSS
 *********

-``PSS`` (Postal Service over Swarm) is a messaging protocol over Swarm.
-With ``PSS`` you can send messages to any swarm in a network even though you're just connected to a single one.
+``pss`` (Postal Service over Swarm) is a messaging protocol over Swarm.
+With ``pss`` you can send messages to any swarm in a network even though you're just connected to a single one.
 The messages are sent in the same manner as when you store data.
-However, instead of storing the data in the message, the message content will instead be passed on to _code handlers_ in the recipient nodes.
+However, instead of storing the data in the message, the message content will instead be passed on to *code handlers* in the recipient nodes.

 .. note::
-  ``PSS`` is still an experimental feature and under active development and is available as of POC3 of Swarm.
+  ``pss`` is still an experimental feature and under active development and is available as of POC3 of Swarm.
 Expect things to change.

 Configuration
 ---------------

-``PSS`` has builtin encryption functionality.
-In fact, in the eyes of ``PSS``, a message recipient is not only who the message is _addressed_ to, but also just as much _who_ can _decrypt_ that message.
+``pss`` has builtin encryption functionality.
+In fact, in the eyes of ``pss``, a message recipient is not only who the message is _addressed_ to, but also just as much *who* can *decrypt* that message.
 Encryption can be done using asymmetric or symmetric encryption methods.

 .. note:: In case you would like to send just ``raw`` messages - defining an encryption key is not mandatory.
 See below for details.